Eastern Ghats: Topography

 The Eastern Ghats form a discontinuous chain of mountains with an average elevation of 600 m and run parallel to the eastern coast of India along the Bay of Bengal.
 The Eastern coastal plains are the 100-130 km wide region between the Eastern Ghats and the Bay of Bengal.
 The average width of the mountains range from 100-200 km with the mountains wider in the north and narrower in the south.
 Arma Konda is the highest peak in the mountains at 1680 m.

 The range can be roughly divided into three separate sections.
 The northern section of the range lies majorly in Odisha and stretches from the Similipal hills in the north to the Andhra Pradesh border.
 It has an elevation ranging from 900-1400 m with the highest peak at Deomali (1672 m).
 The central section lies in Telangana and Andhra Pradesh and stretches up to the Penna River.
 It consists of two parallel ranges with an average elevation of 520 m and is separated by a 160 km wide gorge through which the rivers Godavari and Krishna flow.
 The hills continue as Javadi and Shevaroy Hills, south of Chennai and meet with the Western Ghats at Nilgiris.
-The Biligiriranga and Malai Mahadeshwara Hills in Karnataka extend to Talamalai in Tamil Nadu, and is separated from the Western Ghats meet by the Moyar River valley.
+The Biligiriranga and Male Mahadeshwara Hills in Karnataka extend to Talamalai in Tamil Nadu, and is separated from the Western Ghats meet by the Moyar River valley.
 At the southern end, the Eastern Ghats is made up of several smaller hills such as the Sirumalai.